bensu/basic-om-tut/Basic-Tutorial.md

 Notice that the input field specified `:ref`, this is a feature of React for the few cases where you need direct access to a DOM node.

-Re-evaluate `contacts-view` and the `om/root` form.
+Save the file.
 You should now be able to add contacts as long as you provide at least a first and last name.

 This is a lot of information.
 As a challenge I recommend trying to clear the text field when a real contact has been added.
 This is